Elk County, Kansas: Presidential elections

+As is the case in most Kansas counties outside the eastern cities, Elk County votes predominantly Republican; the last Democratic candidate to carry the county was Franklin D. Roosevelt in the 1932 campaign.

 Laws

 The Kansas Constitution was amended in 1986 to allow the sale of alcoholic liquor by the individual drink, with approval by voters.
 Elk County voters have chosen to remain a prohibition, or "dry", county.